MicrosoftDocs/entra-docs/docs/identity-platform/sample-native-authentication-android-sample-app-call-web-api.md

 ---
 title: Call a web API in a sample Android mobile app
-description: Learn how to call web API in Android sample app.
+description: Learn how to call web API in an Android (Kotlin) sample app.

 author: henrymbuguakiarie
 manager: mwongerapk